Sajadio/TrailersMovies/README.md

 ## Trailers
-The purpose of this project is learn how can use the features and libraries in real project
+The purpose of this project is to learn how to use features and libraries in a real project.

 # Screens